 - 9.1 We are committed to providing a learning environment for all, where the most able, those who have English as an additional language, the less able and children with learning difficulties or disabilities work alongside each other and are catered for with differentiated approaches. - Parental involvement in a child's education is paramount to their success and happiness in school.
-We therefore work closely with parents to ensure we are meeting a child's needs together. - All children's progress is tracked and observed and those that need extra support are identified and supported by the teacher in the classroom or the SENCO that can either work alongside the child during class or in individual sessions. - There are termly Pupil Review sessions during which children are discussed in-depth by the class Teacher and the SENCO. - All children and families have access to a Speech and Language Therapist and weekly sessions are available either in a small group or 1 to 1 with the therapist.
-Children with identified needs also have access to a visiting Occupational Therapist if required. - We are able to offer support and guidance to families that display a need for specialist involvement.
+We therefore work closely with parents to ensure we are meeting a child's needs together. - All children's progress is tracked and observed and those that need extra support are identified and supported by the teacher in the classroom or the SENCO that can either work alongside the child during class or in individual sessions.

+- There are termly Pupil Review sessions during which children are discussed in-depth by the class Teacher and the SENCO. - All children and families can access a Speech and Language Therapist, and weekly or biweekly sessions are available either in a small group or 1 to 1 with them.
+Children with identified needs also have access to a visiting Occupational Therapist if required. - We can offer support and guidance to families that need specialist involvement.